AVA training is delivered by our expert staff and a number of freelance specialists.

 Shabana is the Strategic Lead for ending Violence against Women and Girls across the boroughs of Hammersmith and Fulham, the Royal Borough of Kensington and Chelsea and the City of Westminster.
 She is passionate about women’s rights and tackling inequality and has worked actively on ending gender based violence on a national and international level, through training, policy work, and developing best practice.
 Shabana has worked in this field for 10 years and previously been based at Against Violence and Abuse and Women’s Aid.
 She is on the Board of Trustees of ‘My Body Back’ which supports sexual violence survivors accessing sexual health services and a Trustee for ‘The Sky project,’ a forced marriage and so called ‘honour’ based charity.

-As AVA’s training manager Karen delivers and produces a large percentage of our training courses.
-She joined AVA in November 2017 after many years in the public sector.
+As AVA’s previous training manager Karen helped to created a large percentage of our training courses.
+She worked in this role from 2017-2019 after many years in the public sector.
 During this time she gained extensive experience supporting survivors of domestic abuse before moving into a strategic role.
 She has worked closely with statutory and voluntary partners on the prevention strategy for many years with a particular focus on survivors, children and families.
+Karen is now a freelance trainer sharing this knowledge with various organisations whilst delivering training.

 James is a Doctoral Researcher at Sussex University, where he is researching the part that Domestic Homicide Reviews (DHRs) play in the Coordinated Community Response.
 He is also an Independent Consultant, and in that capacity chairs DHRs.
 James originally trained as a Social Worker and an Independent Domestic Violence Advisor (IDVA).
 James set up the first advocacy service for gay, bisexual and heterosexual men in Wales (the Dyn Project) and he has 14 years of experience in the domestic abuse sector having worked in a range of frontline and strategic roles.
 Most recently, James was the Strategic Commissioner for Domestic and Sexual Violence for Brighton & Hove and East Sussex.
 He also serves on the Board of Respect, the United Kingdom’s membership organisation for work with domestic violence perpetrators, men and young people.